facjure/pendown/SPEC.md

-# Zenup Spec
+# Zendown Spec

-Zenup's  syntax is a combination of  YAML metadata and Content.
+Zendown's  syntax is a combination of  YAML metadata and Content.

 ## METADATA